Documentation

 Auto-refresh

-By default, the badge fetches the alarm state when the page loads and does not update again until the page is reloaded.
+By default, widgets fetch data when the page loads and do not update again until the page is reloaded.
 You can enable automatic background refresh:

 Multiple AWS accounts

 ConfluOps supports multiple AWS accounts simultaneously.
 Each account is configured separately in the admin panel with its own IAM role and External ID.
-When adding a widget, you choose which account to query — so a single Confluence page can display alarm statuses from Production, Staging, and any other configured account side by side.
+When adding a widget, you choose which account to query, so a single Confluence page can display data from Production, Staging, and any other configured account side by side.

 Troubleshooting